-FIG. 4: (Color online) Peak intensity of the magnetic scattering at $\mathbf{Q}=(0.56\ 0.56\ 3)$ and E=12 meV as a function of temperature.
+FIG. 4: (Color online) Peak intensity of the magnetic scattering at $\mathbf{Q}=(0.56\ 0.56\ 3)$ and $E=12\ \text{meV}$ as a function of temperature.
 A clear splitting of the in-plane (SF_y) and the out-of-plane (SF_z) components is visible at T_c which is indicated by the dashed line.
 The solid lines are guides to the eye.

-In conclusion we have presented inelastic neutron scattering data with longitudinal polarization analysis revealing anisotropic and dispersive magnetic excitations in superconducting Ba{0.5}K{0.5}Fe2As2.
+In conclusion we have presented inelastic neutron scat-Tering data with longitudinal polarization analysis reveal-ing anisotropic and dispersive magnetic excitations in superconducting Ba{0.5}K{0.5}Fe2As2.
 The investigated sample is in the overdoped region of the phase $diagram^{23}$ and therefore far away from the magnetically ordered phase.
-Nevertheless the anisotropic magnetic character of the parent compound20 persists as we find c polarized spin fluctuations at lower energies than the transverse in-plane polarized modes.
-Spin space anisotropy induced by spin-orbit coupling is thus relevant in a broad part of the superconducting phase and not only near the existence of static antiferromagnetic order.
+Nevertheless the anisotropic magnetic character of the parent compound20 persists as we find c polarized spin fluctuations at lower energies than the transverse inplane polarized modes.
 By analyzing the q_l dependence of magnetic excitations we can furthermore identify pronounced in-plane anisotropy.
-Magnetic correlations in Ba{0.5}K{0.5}Fe2As2 exhibit an easyplane or hard-axis character, like it is the case for electron doping.^{17,18,31} This magnetic anisotropy must arise from spin orbit coupling and a peculiar orbital arrangement.
-Furthermore, in light of the universality of the dispersive spin-resonance mode among the FeAs superconductors,14 Ba{0.5}K{0.5}Fe2As2 exhibits significant q_l dispersion of the
+Magnetic correlations in Ba{0.5}K{0.5}Fe2As2 exhibit an easy-plane or hard-axis character, like it is the case for electron doping.
+17,18,30 This magnetic anisotropy must arise from spin orbit coupling and a peculiar orbital arrangement.
+Furthermore, in light of the universality of the dispersive spin-resonance mode among the FeAs superconductors,14 Ba{0.5}K{0.5}Fe2As2 exhibits significant q_l dispersion of the magnetic resonance.